 I have a RIDICULOUS amount of student loan debt and decided to sacrifice living on my own (moved back to the parentals’ house) to save money and pay off my debts.
 Half of each of my checks go completely to my living expenses (car stuff, insurance, food) and my outstanding debts (credit card and student loans).
 I’m feeling the buckle, but I’m realizing how much money I blew on stuff that I really don’t need!
 And it’s nice seeing my money owed numbers dwindle and my savings amount grow soooo much faster.
 I’m gonna live with these people until they drive me nuts, but at least I will have made some progress… lol

 I do not live on my salary.
-I live on 35% of my income, so living off 50% means investing less.
+I live on 35% of my income, so to live off half of your income means investing less.
 When you have multiple streams of income, you get to depend less and less on your salary, and eventually do not depend on it anymore.
 It starts with living below your means, paying yourself first, and investing your savings in assets, starting from fixed income investments

 My husband and I are currently living off of less than 20% of our pay.
 Even so, we live pretty freely, and honestly by just saving on simple things like using cloth napkins instead of paper, using laundry detergent sparingly, only throwing trash out when the bag is full, etc. we save enough to splurge on a nice dinner or something every few weeks without going above the 20% line.
 Of course, once we have kids, that will change, but that’s one of the reasons we’re putting that other 80% in savings :)